CycloneDX/cyclonedx-bom-repo-server/README.md

 A BOM repository server for distributing CycloneDX BOMs.

-You can test it out locally by running (requires Docker):
+You can test it out locally with Docker by running:

 ```
 docker run cyclonedx/cyclonedx-bom-repo-server